fMBN-E: Efficient Unsupervised Network Structure Ensemble and Selection for Clustering: Conclusions

-In this paper, we have solved the network structure selection problem of MBN by ensemble learning and selection.
-Specifically, we have first proposed MBN-E, which concatenates the sparse output of a number of MBN base models with different $\delta$ to a meta-representation.
-Then, we take the meta-representation as a guidance to select the optimal base models.
-We have introduced two unsupervised ensemble selection methods.
-The first one, named MBN-SO, uses the clustering result of MBN-E to select the base models whose output distributions have the highest discriminability in terms of the optimization-like criteria.
-The second method, named MBN-SD, uses the meta-representation of MBN-E directly for selecting the optimal base models in terms of distribution divergence criteria.
-Experimental comparison results on a wide variety of benchmark datasets show that the proposed methods significantly outperform the MBN model with the default network structure; MBN-SO is able to detect the optimal MBN base model, and reaches comparable performance to the state-of-the-art clustering methods; although MBN-SD is less effective than MBN-SO, it is the first work of unsupervised ensemble selection based on the distribution divergence criteria.
-Further studies also show that the proposed methods reach top performance via only a simple mathematical formulation, comparing to a number of meta-clustering functions and clustering ensemble selection functions.
+Experimental comparison results on a wide variety of benchmark datasets show that the proposed methods significantly outperform the MBN with the default network structure; fMBN-E is empirically hundreds of times faster than MBN-E without suffering performance degradation; MBN-SO is able to detect the optimal MBN base model, and reaches comparable performance to the state-of-the-art clustering methods; although MBN-SD is less effective than MBN-SO, it is the first work of unsupervised ensemble selection based on the distribution divergence criteria.
+Further studies also show that the proposed methods reach top performance via only a simple formulation, comparing to as many as 20 candidate meta-clustering functions and clustering ensemble selection functions.
+At last, we show the advantage of the proposed methods in image segmentation and graph data mining.